Nebukam/PCGExtendedToolkit/_sources/installation.md

 ## FAB Plugin

-The easiest way to install PCGEx is to get it from FAB.
+The easiest way to install PCGEx is to get it from FAB. (it's free!)

-> FAB Release is coming Soon(tm)
-{: .error }
+{% include link_btn title="PCGEx on FAB" color="red" link="https://www.fab.com/listings/3f0bea1c-7406-4441-951b-8b2ca155f624" icon="left" %}

-> The FAB release matches the latest Github release.
+> The FAB release matches the `FAB-` branches on github, due to the submission & validation process they will always be out of date compared to github' latest.

 ---
-## Drop-in Package
+## Drop-in Package (Win64)

 The second easiest way to install PCGEx is to download the packaged version of the plugin.
 However, for the sake of simplicity (and size), a packaged version only exist for the latest *launcher* minor release of the engine, at the time the PCGEx release was published.